-- Scoop out with a skimmer or other device that allows the pieces to drain
+- Scoop out with a wire skimmer or other device that allows the pieces

-freely.
-Drain further on paper toweling and keep warm in the oven until ready
+to drain freely.
+Drain further on paper toweling and keep warm in the

-- Know Your Fish: (hints for many kinds of fish are in our
+- Know Your Fish: Hints for many kinds of fish are on the

-- Oil: Use a high temperature oil.
-I use Olive Pommace which has
+- Oil: Use a durable high temperature oil - see our

 - Temperature: Keep the temperature of your oil as close to